Bryan Voltaggio: Early life and education

 Bryan Voltaggio was the oldest of three children, born to Sharon and John Voltaggio.
 At age 7, his parents divorced and the children initially lived with their mother, and later moved to their father's house.
 Starting in childhood, brothers Bryan and Michael were very close.
 He attended Governor Thomas Johnson High School.
-He is married to Jennifer Covell, whom he met in high school; and together they have children.
+He is married to Jennifer Covell, whom he met in high school; and together they have three children.

 His first job was as a busboy at a Holiday Inn in Frederick, Maryland.
 He took a vocational culinary program at Frederick Community College while attending Governor Thomas Johnson High School and by age 15, he was given the role of cook.

 Voltaggio received an AOS degree in culinary arts in 1999 from The Culinary Institute of America.
 He was mentored by chef Charlie Palmer and Gerry Hayden, while working at restaurant Aureole.

 Restaurant career

 In 2003, Voltaggio worked as the head chef at Charlie Palmer Steak.

 Bryan, along with brother Michael, opened STRFSH, a fast-casual fish sandwich shop in Santa Monica, open from October 2017 to 2021.
-The Voltaggio brother had co-owned Estuary in Washington D.C., which operated under their leadership from 2019 until March 2022.
+The Voltaggio brothers had co-owned Estuary in Washington D.C., which operated under their leadership from 2019 until March 2022.